 It has an old polish culture, which I have always found to be very welcoming, friendly and family oriented.

 It has an old historic downtown area with many of interesting shops.
-And a town square which has transformed from the place of taverns when I was in college and the drinking age was lower to a vibrant farmers’ market, shops and the city fountain.
+A town square which has transformed from a place of taverns when I was in college and the drinking age was lower to a vibrant centerpiece with a farmer's market, shops and the city fountain.

 There are far too many great things about Point to mention in one blog entry, but after all these years it is still my favorite little city of all the hundreds of cities that I have visited or lived in.

-If you ever find yourself in Central Wisconsin, stop in for a visit, you may want to stay too!
+If you ever find yourself in Central Wisconsin, stop in for a visit, you may fall in love and want to stay too!

 For more info on our fair city check out these links or call me and I can show you around.